I learnt how to run a successful online business.

 Much of the last 28 years has been spent working in hotel management for global companies.
 For the biggest names out there.
 Names like Starwood Hotels and Resorts, Marriott International and their brands W Hotels, Sheraton and Le Meridien.
 I was also part of the launch team for NUO, an new luxury brand developed in China between BTG and Kempinski.

 I worked in international hotel management in leadership roles and I worked very long hours.
-As a single mother of two boys, I had financial obligations and for better or worse, I did what I had to I needed to survive in all those demanding corporate environments.
+As a single mother of two boys, I had financial obligations and for better or worse, I did what I had to to do to survive in all those demanding corporate environments.

 I LOOKED SUCCESSFUL, BUT I WASN'T HAPPY

 Even though I never had a formal education beyond high school, I always excelled in work.
 My inner resourcefulness, creativity, ingenuity and drive served me well.
-I’ve always thrown myself at things and just worked out how to do them on the go and at times through trial and error.
+I’ve always thrown myself at things and just worked out how to do them on the go.
+Often through trial and error.

 From the outside, to all my family and friends, I looked like I was living the dream.
 I was on the road all the time.
 I travelled extensively between the Pacific and Asia, North and South America, the UK and Europe.

 But you know what?
 Deep down I wasn’t happy.
 In fact, I was feeling drained.
 Even a little bitter.
 Why?
 Because I wasn’t able to be truly myself.
 I gave and gave and yes, I got my monthly salary but in the end, the money didn't ease the stress and side-effects of overworking.
-It felt like I was putting everything I had into work but getting little in return.
+It felt like I was putting all my energy and passion into work but getting little in return.

 Do you want to be free of all that, too?